Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/JakobRaatschen/Project_Description_Jakob_Raatschen.md

-psychological constructs, but have the same structure concerning their experimental paradigm: Participants are presented with a stimulus and perform some sort of task on it (e.g. determine if they have seen a picture before) for which there performance can be evaluated in a binary fashion (correct/incorrect).
+psychological constructs, but have the same structure concerning their experimental paradigm: Participants are presented with a stimulus and perform some sort of task on it (e.g. determine if they have seen a picture before) for which their performance can be evaluated in a binary fashion (correct/incorrect).
 Subsequently, they are asked to rate their confidence in their answer.